Soil in the United States: Factors contributing to soil diversity

-Soil Contamination and Remediation
+Soil contamination and remediation

-The United States, although having many sites with contaminated soils, has been a leader in defining and implementing standards for cleanup.
-Each year thousands of sites complete soil contamination cleanup, some by using microbes that “eat up” toxic chemicals in soil, many others by simple excavation and others by soil vapor extraction, air stripping, or solvent extraction, with the choice of method influenced by the nature of the contaminants involved as well as by costs and extent of the contamination.
-In 1980 the U.S.Superfund/CERCLA established strict rules on legal liability for soil contamination.
-Not only did CERCLA stimulate identification and cleanup of thousands of sites, but it stimulated property buyers and sellers to consider soil contamination and its implications when property transfers occur.
+Although the United States has many sites with contaminated soils, it has been a leader in defining and implementing standards for cleanup.
+Each year, thousands of sites complete soil contamination cleanup, some by using microbes that “eat up” toxic chemicals in soil, many others by simple excavation and others by soil vapor extraction, air stripping, or solvent extraction, with the choice of method influenced by the nature of the contaminants involved as well as by costs and extent of the contamination.
+In 1980, the U.S.Superfund/CERCLA established strict rules on legal liability for soil contamination.
+CERCLA stimulated the identification and cleanup of thousands of sites.
+It encouraged property buyers and sellers to consider soil contamination and its implications when property transfers occur.